Umuzi-org/tech-department/content/topics/java-specific/oop-basics/_index.md

 There are two types of polymorphism in Java: compile-time polymorphism and run-time polymorphism.
 We can perform polymorphism in java by method overloading and method overriding.
 [Read more.](https://stackify.com/oop-concept-polymorphism/)

 #### Method overriding

+Refer back to the `inheritance` stuff above.
+We used overriding there.

 Overriding a method is when a method in the subclass has the same name and method signature as a method in the superclass.
 When overriding a method you are not allowed to make the method more private.